Summary

 Description

-From time to time, you may need to work or report on your data in a different way to how you do in Sage.
+You can work or report on your data in a different way to how you do in Sage.

 Resolution